samumakinen/billSplitter/documentation/srs.md

 ## Users
 Currently there are no plans to have different levels of user privileges since there is no apparent reason to do that.
 ## UI-draft
 BSA has been designed in a compact vertical layout so that it does not take up much space on the screen.
 BSA has three different interractive views for basic funcionality, as seen from the picture below.
-It has not yet been decided whether BSA should a view for opening a saved bill from the history or should the bill open to a completely new window.
+It has not yet been decided whether BSA should have a view for when a bill is opened from the history or should the bill open to a completely new window.
 Latter would allow users to have multiple bills open at the same time.
 Draft is missing a remove option for bills.

 <img src="https://github.com/samumakinen/ot-harjoitustyo/blob/master/documentation/resources/uidraft1.1.png">